Online Resources & Scholarships for Surgical Tech Students

 Academic Surgical Technology Scholarships

-These scholarships are for those with the desire and ability to pursue a career in the operating room and need financial assistance to do so.
-Recipients have superior academic ability and are enrolled in accredited programs that make them eligible for the National Board of Surgical Technology and Surgical Assisting (NBSTSA) certification exam.
+Sponsored by the Foundation for Surgical Technology, these scholarships are available to applicants with superior academic ability who are enrolled in accredited surgical tech programs leading to eligibility for the National Board of Surgical Technology and Surgical Assisting (NBSTSA) certification exam.

 Al Coleman/Bev Peratino Allied Healthcare Scholarship

-Administered by the Weld Community Foundation, this fund supports students pursuing additional education in ancillary healthcare positions, including surgical tech.
-Applicants must be enrolled at least part-time at any accredited two-year college or vocational school or be advancing through a certificate or other degree.
-This scholarship is renewable, and students must be residents of Colorado.
+Administered by the Weld Community Foundation, this scholarship supports Colorado residents pursuing additional education in ancillary healthcare positions, including surgical tech.
+Applicant must be enrolled at an accredited two-year college or vocational school, or advancing through a certificate or other degree program.

 Amount: Varies